MacsiDigital/laravel-zoom/README.md

 There are a few additional helper functions.

-If our data set is larger than the returned records then we call call the nextPage() function to return the next page of records.
+If our data set is larger than the returned records then we call the nextPage() function to return the next page of records.

 ```php
     $meetings->nextPage();